kyma-project/busola/docs/extensibility/display-widgets.md

 ### Table

-Table displays array data as rows of a table instead of free-standing components.
+Table widgets display array data as rows of a table instead of free-standing components.
 The `children` parameter defines the column renderers to use.
 Similar to the `list` section of the config map, only inline widgets should be used as children.

 #### Example